 East Egg Vs West Egg – Two Different Worlds in Long Island

 The 1920s are an important piece of American history, as the time period dealt with the after-effects of a major war, as well as worked through prohibition and the Great Depression.
-This novel touches on key elements from all of those major events in American history, which has helped propel this novel into the upper echelons of important literary books to be consumed for decades and years to come.
+This novel touches on key elements from all of those major events in American history ( read more on what happened in 1920 ), which has helped propel this novel into the upper echelons of important literary books to be consumed for decades and years to come.
 This story is used to help educate students and teach them about the ways of the world in the early 20th century.

 Was The Great Gatsby a True Story?